Gorfonflash/Reiseplaner/README.md

 # Reiseplaner API

 This project exposes a small HTTP server implemented in `server.js`.
 The API covers points of interest, weather data, directions and activity suggestions.
-The full schema for all endpoints can be found in [openapi.json](openapi.json).
-This project exposes a small HTTP server implemented in `server.js`.
-The API covers points of interest, weather data, directions and activity suggestions.
 Additional helper endpoints provide photos and day plans.
 The full schema for all endpoints can be found in [openapi.json](openapi.json).

 Key additions: